Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 1. The key that unlocks a new but hidden world

-One of the most significant advantages of learning a less widespread language is that it provides you with access to a whole new world.
+One of the most significant advantages of learning a less widespread language is opening up a new world.

-Yeah, you can probably rely on your English or French knowledge in most instances across the globe, but that alone goes to show you’re missing out!
+You can probably rely on your English or French knowledge in most instances worldwide, but that alone shows you’re missing out!

 Suppose you are genuinely going to immerse yourself in a culture.